-4. Principle II.C.4.
+5. Principle II.C.4.
 Appropriate Normal Retirement Ages suggests that the normal (unreduced for early retirement) retirement ages should be set based on the employability limits of average public employees and will be different for public safety employees when compared with general employees.

-There was one item of 1997-2007 pension legislation that is potentially at variance with the principle to some degree.
-In 1997, eight years after setting the general employee retirement plan normal retirement age for post-1989 hires indexed to the Social Security unreduced benefit receipt age, with a maximum of age 67, the maximum age was reduced to age 66 (Laws 1997, Chapter 233, Article 1, Sections 17, 37, and 47, and Article 3, Section 1).
-No testimony was offered about any change in the employability limits of the average post-1989 hires that would substantiate the need for the change.
+There were two items of 1997-2008 pension legislation that is potentially at variance with the principle to some degree.

+- 1) In 1997, eight years after setting the general employee retirement plan normal retirement age for post-1989 hires indexed to the Social Security unreduced benefit receipt age, with a maximum of age 67, the maximum age was reduced to age 66 (Laws 1997, Ch.
+233, Art.
+1, Sec.
+17, 37, and 47, and Art.
+3, Sec.
+1).
+No testimony was offered about any change in the employability limits of the average post-1989 hires that would substantiate the need for the change. - 2) In 2008, the exemption amount for reemployed annuitants covered by the Teachers Retirement Association (TRA) or by a first class city teacher retirement fund association was increased dramatically, from the Social Security earnings test amount (\$13,580 for ages under the Social Security full unreduced benefit receipt age in 2008) to \$46,000, consciously attempting to blur the line between employment and retirement and essentially permitting coincidental full-time employment and retirement benefit receipt (Laws 2008, Ch.
+349, Art.
+3, Sec.
+8, 10, and 12). - 6.
+Principle II.C.5.
-5. Principle II.C.5.
 Appropriate Early Retirement Reductions suggests that Minnesota public pension plans should not subsidize early retirement benefits and that, unless it is a part of an appropriately designed early retirement incentive, the early retirement reduction should be on an actuarial equivalent basis.

-Two items of 1997-2007 pension legislation are potentially at variance with the principle to some degree:
+Three items of 1997-2008 pension legislation are potentially at variance with the principle to some degree:

-- 1) In 1997, the actuarial equivalent early (pre-age 55) retirement reduction for the State Patrol Retirement Plan was replaced by a subsidized reduction factor (Laws 1997, Chapter 233, Article 1, Section 32). - 2) In 1999, for the State Patrol Retirement Plan, the MSRS State Correctional Employees Retirement Plan (MSRS-Correctional), and the PERA Police and Fire Retirement Plan (PERA-P&F), the early (pre-age 55) retirement reduction was subsidized, with the MSRS-Correctional reduction factor changed from an actuarial equivalency reduction and with the State Patrol Retirement Plan and PERA-P&F reduction factor both further subsidized (Laws 1999, Chapter 222, Article 13, Section 5, and Article 14, Sections 1, 6, and 8).
+- 1) In 1997, the actuarial equivalent early (pre-age 55) retirement reduction for the State Patrol Retirement Plan was replaced by a subsidized reduction factor (Laws 1997, Ch.
+233, Art.
+1, Sec.
+32). - 2) In 1999, for the State Patrol Retirement Plan, the MSRS State Correctional Employees Retirement Plan (MSRS-Correctional), and the PERA Police and Fire Retirement Plan (PERA-P&F), the early (pre-age 55) retirement reduction was subsidized, with the MSRS-Correctional reduction factor changed from an actuarial equivalency reduction and with the

+State Patrol Retirement Plan and PERA-P&F reduction factor both further subsidized (Laws 1999, Ch.
+222, Art.
+13, Sec.
+5, and Art.
+14, Sec.
+1, 6, and 8).